Of each graduating class works with the CCO's arts and athletics liaisons

 average number of college admission representatives visiting MKA annually

 Prior to joining MKA’s College Counseling team, Amy was a college counselor at Ivy Educational Services and before that, the Director of College Counseling at Newark Academy and at Little Red School House & Elisabeth Irwin High School in New York City.
-She brings with her also a background in curriculum development at Kaplan Test Prep. and experience as teacher of 9th grade English in East Brunswick, New Jersey.
+She also brings with her a background in curriculum development at Kaplan Test Prep. and experience as a 9th grade English teacher in East Brunswick, New Jersey.